LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/GEGL_EFFECTS/README.md

 GEGL EFFECTS by Beaver.
-The GEGL filter you've been waiting for.'
+The GEGL filter you've been waiting for!
 =========

 A custom GEGL filter that does layer effects.
 It may not be non-destructive but you can make presets of your favorite text styles.
-Futures plans are going to include an image file overla, and btw you can do a multistroke if sacrifice a shadow/glow.

 Instructions -